VinceECN/OSCILATE/README.md

 They can be printed using $\LaTeX$ if the code is ran in an appropriate interactive Window.
 It is the case with VS Code's interactive Window or Spyder's IPython consol.

-Methods of `Steady_state` also allow to evaluate sympy results for given numerical values of system parameters, hence generating and plot them.
+Methods of `Steady_state` also allow to evaluate sympy results for given numerical values of system parameters and to plot them.

 # Disclaimer
 This code is provided as-is and has been tested on a limited number of nonlinear systems.